-- we maybe don’t even play the actual musical note on the thumb until later in the passage (if at all).
+- we maybe don’t even play the actual note on the thumb until later in the passage (if at all).

 This skill of “finding (shifting to) the thumb before the music starts“, is a perfect precursor to the skill of “shifting onto the thumb during a musical phrase”.

-Learning to shift on (and to) the thumb is like learning so many new skills: it seems impossible at first, but once we know how to do it we wonder how we ever manged to do without it.
+Learning to shift on (and to) the thumb is like learning so many new skills: it seems impossible at first, but once we know how to do it we wonder how we ever managed to do without it.
 Being able to shift fast and fluently to the thumb can make passages that seemed impossible suddenly (relatively) easy.
 In the following examples, one fast little stepwise shift to the thumb gets us out of a whole lot of trouble.
 Sometimes the thumb really is like a magic wand – if we know how to use it!

 We can classify (categorise) “Shifts To the Thumb” in three main levels of increasing complexity (difficulty):